 Gain An In-Depth Understanding of How the API Works

 Before you can create the documentation, it is essential that you first understand how the API works.
-You can either look at the source code to understand the API or you can work with the product owner, developers, and engineers to develop the required understanding.
+You can either look at the source code to understand the API or work with the product owner, developers, and engineers to develop the required understanding.

 Make a Plan for Your API Documentation